VedanM/CS521-Debunking-Solana/README.md

 Files contained in `agave`

 This section walks through setting up Solana using the Agave validator.
-The goal was to setup a local Solana cluster with multiple validators, retrieving the ALH and ADH hashes generated to compare their values while the cluster ran.
+The goal was to set up a local Solana cluster with multiple validators, retrieving the ALH and ADH hashes generated to compare their values while the cluster ran.

 **`launch_cluster_wsl.sh`**